 Chances are, if you read ads selling horses, or someone is telling you about the height of their horse, they will use the word ‘hands’ to express the measurement.
-For example, my own horse is 15.3 hands.
-A pony is an equine under 14.12 hands.
-The short form for hands may be HH for ‘hands high’ or H for ‘hands’.
+For example, a very tall horse might be 17 HH.
+A pony is an equine under 14.2 HH.
+HH or H stands ‘hands high’ or ‘hands’.

 Hands are a measuring unit that has been used for several centuries.
 The measurement may, in fact, trace back to the Ancient Egyptians.
 A hand represents four inches, or approximately the width of a male adult’s hand.
 However, horses are not exclusively measured in hands.
 In some countries and for FEI competition, horses are measured in centimetres.
 Ponies, Miniature Horses and other diminutive equines may also be measured in centimetres or in inches rather than hands.

 Hands and Other Measurements